 CHRISTUS Health Plan and participating providers share the common goal of making medical care available and accessible to members in a timely manner.
-PCPs whose practices are nearing capacity typically close their panels to new members regardless of payer.
-This allows them to handle urgent care for their existing members in a timely manner and to maintain reasonable appointment lead time.
+PCPs whose practices are nearing capacity typically close their panels to new patients regardless of payer.
+This allows them to manage urgent care for their existing patients in a timely manner and to maintain reasonable appointment lead times.
 PCPs interested in closing their panel should contact their Provider Relations Representative.